Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

 Hawaii Stats and Trends

-- Hawaii has two wins against the spread in five games this season.
+- Hawaii has two wins against the spread in five games this year.

-- This season, the Rainbow Warriors are winless against the spread when entering a game as an underdog of 10 points or more.
+- The Rainbow Warriors have been underdogs by 10 points or more two times this year and have not covered the spread once.

-- Hawaii's games this year have gone over the total in one out of four opportunities (25%).
+- Hawaii's games this season have gone over the point total one time in four opportunities (25%).

-- Hawaii is 1-1 against the spread and 2-1 overall in games when it records more than 21.6 points.
+- When Hawaii records more than 21.6 points, it is 1-1 against the spread and 2-1 overall.

-- In games that Hawaii churns out over 313.4 yards, the team is 2-1 against the spread and 2-2 overall.
+- Hawaii is 2-1 against the spread and 2-2 overall when the team picks up over 313.4 yards.

 - This season the Rainbow Warriors have turned the ball over 11 times, four more than the Bulldogs' takeaways (7).